vacool6/redux-toolkit-practice/README.md

 # Redux-toolkit

 In this peoject we have created an E-commerce app and the primary focus is in Redux-toolkit.
 Features like add item, remove item from cart and more with the help of toolkit.

+Basic setup.

 ## Getting started